 - Triple Antibiotic Ointment

-- I washed it with soap & water every day and left them open to air – they healed quickly
+- I washed them with soap & water every day and left them open to the air – they healed quickly

 - Dial soap each day and dressed my wounds in just gauze and tape

 - Essential oils

 - Vitamin E oil straight from a capsule will prevent internal scar tissue